Bind them continually upon thine heart, and tie them about thy neck.

 The plural pronoun “them” refers to the father’s commandment and the mother’s law (Pr 6:20).
 These were parental rules to save their son from the threat of whores (Pr 6:23-24).
 Solomon wrote much about this danger in the book of Proverbs (Pr 2:16-19; 5:1-23; 6:20-35; 7:6-27; 9:13-18; 22:14; 23:27-28).
 Parent, do you warn your children of this danger?

 Binding them continually on the heart means to affectionately receive them and fervently obey them with the intent to never forget them (Pr 3:3; 4:21; 7:3).
 Tying them around your neck is to keep them visible in all life situations – a ready reminder.
 If God’s sexual warnings are hid in the heart and visible in the life, success is very likely (Ps 119:9,11).

 Solomon knew it could work, for he wrote, “When thou goest, it shall lead thee; when thou sleepest, it shall keep thee; and when thou awakest, it shall talk with thee” (Pr 6:22).

 But can you see a man without eyes grinding in a Philistine prison?
 Did his parents warn him?
-Indeed, they did (Judges 14:1-3)!
-But he did not bind the safe advice on his heart or tie it around his neck.
-Though stronger than any man, he was no match for the beauty, words, and embraces of Delilah (Pr 7:26).
-He had much time to reflect and hate how he had forgotten their helpful rules (Pr 5:8-14).
+Yes, they did (Judges 14:1-3).
+But he did not bind their advice on his heart or tie it around his neck.
+Stronger than any man, he was no match for Delilah’s beauty, words, and kisses (Pr 7:26).
+Now he had much time to reflect and hate how he had neglected his parents’ good rules (Pr 5:8-14).
 Casual sex had destroyed him.
-It was his fault.
+It was only his fault.